nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # T_Assistant User Guide

-T_Assistant is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+T_Assistant is a **desktop app for CS2103 tutors managing their students, groups and tasks** optimized for use via a  Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 If you can type fast, T_Assistant can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />